How do you get Company Authority?

 The person who incorporates the company online will be automatically granted Company Authority.

-If that user has incorporated the company on behalf of an organisation (for example, his employer) Company Authority will be granted to that organisation.
+If that user has incorporated the company on behalf of an organisation (for example, their employer) Company Authority will be granted to that organisation.

 Step 1 - Log on